pjreddie/darknet/README.md

   * increase network resolution in your `.cfg`-file (`height=608`, `width=608` or any value multiple of 32) - it will increase precision

   * recalculate anchors for your dataset for `width` and `height` from cfg-file:
-  `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -heigh 416`
+  `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
    then set the same 9 `anchors` in each of 3 `[yolo]`-layers in your cfg-file

   * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds